 A student must have a C or better in the course and have completed the assigned lab work with a 70% or better.
 Required assignments are listed on the assessment chart and schedule below.

 English 0042 is designed to reinforce the writing curriculum in English 1301.
-Students must successfully complete English 0042 to receive credit for English 1301.
+Students must successfully complete English 0042 with a grade of 70 or above to receive credit for English 1301.

 Student Assessment: